google/asylo/asylo/examples/remote/bouncing_circles/README.md

     ./build.sh
 ```

-Once the provisioning server reports that it is listening to port 4321, run the
+Once the provisioning server reports that it is listening to port `4321`
-container with the following command:
+(configurable), run the container with the following command:

 ```bash
 export CONFIG_TYPE=sgx # Or sgx-sim if Remote Provision server isn't running on SGX-enabled hardware.